Phone-GWP-group

 Red packaging is well suited to youthful, energetic products.

-Communicates: Excitement, bold, youthful, passion, zeal, warmth, strength, power, action, enthusiasm, love, desire
+• Communicates: Excitement, bold, youthful, passion, zeal, warmth, strength, power, action, enthusiasm, love, and desire.

 Orange